nikolasnorth/leetcode/README.md

 # LeetCode Solutions

-This repository contains C++ and Python solutions to Leetcode questions.
+This repository contains Python, Java and C++ solutions to LeetCode questions.

 ## Completed Questions